Birmingham Town Hall: Architecture

 The hall takes the form of a free-standing Corinthian temple, with 14 bays running north to south and 8 bays east to west.
 It is closely modelled on the Temple of Castor and Pollux in Rome and reproduces its predecessor's most distinctive feature – its tall podium – in rusticated stone.
 The building's columns are topped with capitals featuring Acanthus leaves in a distinctive interlocking spiral design, above which the simplified entablature features a plain architrave and dentil cornice.
 Behind the colonnade the cella containing the Great Hall features tall windows capped with eared architraves.
 At the south end of the podium there is an arcade two bays deep, glazed in to form a vestibule in 1995, that marks the main entrance to the building.

-The building is constructed in brick made in Selly Oak and faced with Penmon Anglesey Marble presented to the town by Sir Richard Bulkeley, proprietor of the Penmon quarries.
+The building is faced with Penmon Anglesey Marble presented to the town by Sir Richard Bulkeley, proprietor of the Penmon quarries.

 Pipe organ

-The town hall is famous for its concert pipe organ.
+The town hall is known for its concert pipe organ.
 Originally installed in 1834 by William Hill & Sons with 6,000 pipes, it was once the largest and most technologically advanced in the world.
 In 1888, Charles William Perkins was appointed the first City Organist, based at the Town Hall.
-The organ was restored by Willis in 1932.
+The organ was restored by Willis in 1932, and recommissioned at a recital by the city organist, G.D.
+Cunningham, on 19 January 1933.